 At SUA, we are committed to creating and sustaining a positive and inclusive environment for all students, staff and parents/carers which is free from discrimination.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.

 We aim to ensure that students learn in a supportive, caring and safe environment without fear of being bullied and to defend the right of every child and adult to be happy and secure.
-For further information surrounding the Staffordshire University Academies Trust Anti Bullying Policy, please click here.
+For further information surrounding the Staffordshire University Academies Trust Anti Bullying Policy.

-Having a proactive schemes of work, encouraging principles of citizenship, openness and fair play
+- Having proactive schemes of work, encouraging principles of citizenship, openness and fair play

 Definition of bullying